 Is it OK to have “auditions?”
 Actually, we are quite comfortable with the concept.
 Think about when a preaching minister is hired.
 How is he selected?
 We hold auditions.
 We might have called it a “try-out” or a “preacher search” but it is still the same thing.
 After all, just because someone says they can preach, doesn’t necessarily mean they can.
 In the same way, we want to make sure that the people who say they’d like to sing on the praise team actually have the ability to do so.

 Will I have to sing by myself?

-No. Chris and the other members of the praise team practice together.
+No. Team members of the praise team practice together.
 Members of the team sit together with those who sing their same part.
 We are not looking for soloists or performers.
 We are looking for people who can blend with a group.